adenannofrizal/adenannofrizal.github.io/README.md

   - Department of Geography

 ## Activities
+- 13 January 2026 // I am happy to announce that our latest article entitled "Analyzing meteorological effects on crop yield and yield prediction through machine learning with different data partitioning approaches: A case study from Czech Republic" has been published at Journal of Agriculture and Food Research, (Scopus Q2, IF:6.2).
+- 01 January 2026 // I am happy to announce that our latest article entitled "Majority Filter For Enhancing Pixel-Based Random Forest Land Cover Classification In Sukajaya District, Bogor Regency" has been published at Geography, Environment, Sustainability, (Scopus Q2).
 - 13 November 2025 // I am happy to announce that our latest article entitled "Needle- and Canopy-Level Genetic Variation in Scots Pine (Pinus sylvestris L.) Revealed by Hyperspectral Phenotyping Across Sites and Seasons" has been published at Evolutionary Applications,(Scopus Q1, IF:3.2).
 - 09 September 2025 // I am happy to announce that I have passed my state doctoral exam.
 I hope to defend my doctoral dissertation as soon as possible
 - 13 - 15 November 2024 // I participated in 3rd Workhsop on International Cooperation in Spaceborne Imaging Spectroscopy, ESA-ESTEC Noordwijk Netherland